Azasakhe/Netflix/Login-with-Authentication-key.md

 You can create this file from any _Personal Computer_, no matter what operating system you use.

-The file created can be used to login on all type of devices/systems where the Netflix add-on is installed.<br/>
+The file created can be used to login on all type of devices/systems where the Netflix add-on is installed.
-The file will become no more valid after 5 days, remember to delete it after his use.

 <details>
 <summary><b>For Windows</b><sup> [click to expand]</sup></summary>